MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/sdks/index.md

 ---
 # Xbox Live SDKs

-Details of setting up IDEs and targeting platforms.
+Details of setting up IDEs and targeting platforms, for Xbox Live..